“The mind is its own place and in itself, can make a Heaven of Hell, a Hell of Heaven.”

 As he smiled and nodded to the girls while he jogged back to the pack, Andy felt an incredible happiness: a sense of wholeness that was, while not mystical, still divine in some way that was new to him – and maybe always would be.

-Habitually he snuck a quick look down at his hand where he held a purple translucent, icosahedron, the platonic solid from sacred geometry that was associated with the element of water.
-For the friends he played D&D with, it was simply a 20-sided die; but for him it was — even now that he had sworn off sorcery — a powerful personal charm.
+Habitually he snuck a quick look down at his hand where he held a purple translucent, icosahedron, the twenty-sided platonic solid from sacred geometry that was associated with the element of water.

 The side with an engraved 20 filled with the wax of a gold crayon faced him.